Another dead end. Isaac swore, and regretted it.

 Yasmin had known he would figure himself out.
 It was only a matter of time.

-If it had been any other time on the trip, or really at all, Yasmin would have refused.
-The clear water rushed in from both sides of the cave, joining together and running through a gap in the boulders, pouring out into the ether.
-Walking through would irreparably ruin her dress.
+Any other time, Yasmin would have flatly refused.
+The clear water rushed in from both sides of the cave, the streams joining together and running through a gap in the boulders, pouring out into the ether.
+Wading through would irreparably ruin her dress.
 But it was already half gone, and more and more, Yasmin found she didn’t care.
 In fact, she was surprised to find that she actually liked it a little.
 So she didn’t make a complaint as she followed Isaac and Laura, wading through the right side of the river and onto the far bank.
 Both of them looked back at her, expecting protest, and she just smiled, amused.
 Isaac raised his eyebrows, but didn’t say a word.

 They were all soaked.
 Yasmin’s dress hung in tatters, and Laura and Isaac were similarly roughed.
 But there they stood, just a single line of rocks separating them from the great beyond.